| About the R.S.M.A.

 at both Greenwich and Falmouth, shipping industry, maritime publishing,

+and sailing interests.
 There is a Lay-membership for friends and supporters particularly

 interested in the Society’s work, which for an annual subscription